LSSTDESC/Twinkles/doc/Cookbook/Sims_phoSimGen.md

 ```
 source setup/setup_twinkles.sh current
 ```
+This script tells `eups` to setup Twinkles and a self-consistent copy of the LSST Simulations stack.
 At this point, the directories of the Twinkles repositories become available as part of the `desc` namespace, and an environment variable `$TWINKLES_DIR` is exported to the SHELL.
 The code uses this variable.

 ### Generate the `phoSim` inputs